hokwanhung/small-funny-tools/README.md

 Prints out Diamond shapes according to the user's input.
 Tiny little program, but brings much joy when I started.

+Note: The program is incomplete as I only capture the core part of the program.

 `java` `school`